Applications for Historic Preservation Tax Credits due to Montgomery Planning by April 1, 2023

 Background on Historic Preservation Tax Credit

 The Montgomery County Council passed legislation in 1984 to create the historic preservation tax credit program for county-designated historic properties.
-Since 2013, owners of properties listed in the Montgomery County Master Plan for Historic Preservation are eligible to receive 25 percent of documented improvement costs for exterior maintenance, restoration or preservation work.
+Since 2013, owners of properties listed in the Montgomery County Master Plan for Historic Preservation are eligible to receive a tax credit equivalent to 25 percent of documented improvement costs for exterior maintenance, restoration or preservation work.
 The approved credit is applied to a property owner’s tax bill.